AltaalibIso/AltaalibIso/README.md

 ## About Me
 - 🎓 Student at DSTU, specializing in computer science
 - 💻 Over 4 years of programming experience
-- ☕ Main focus is Java development
+- ☕ Main focus is Java development(Spring Framework)
 - 🗃️ Work with PostgreSQL, MySQL, SQLite
-- 🛠️ Learning Spring Framework and MongoDB
+- 🛠️ Learning Go and MongoDB
 - 🧠 I studied OOP in C++
 - 🐍 Occasionally write code in Python(Flask)
 - 🌐 Build small websites
 - 💼 Collaborating on startup projects "Sputnik", "SwipeUp" and "Дай лапу" as part of a team
 - 🐧 I have a passion for Linux and enjoy writing Bash scripts
+- 🔐 The new craze is application security

 ## My Experience
 - I worked as a freelancer, developing various projects on demand.